 - Discover other hidden secrets of this medieval fortified city.

-This tour is designed for history lovers and will show you the city’s varied collection of historic landmarks.
-After relaxing on the trip (1 hour 30 minutes) from Lisbon to Évora, you reach this UNESCO World Heritage city.
-You’ll be transported back to Roman times, then past the Moorish occupations, all the way through the middle ages, and then back to today’s Portugal.
+This tour is designed for history lovers, showing you the city’s varied collection of historic landmarks.
+After relaxing on the trip (1 hour 30 minutes) from Lisbon, you reach Évora, a UNESCO World Heritage city.
+You’ll be transported back to Roman times, the Moorish occupations and all the way through the middle ages, until today’s Portugal.

-As well as the above sites, you’ll also have the chance to stroll along the Giraldo Square and discover many other historic details of this city and see the locals way of life.
+As well as the above sites, you’ll also have the chance to stroll along the city’s main Giraldo Square.
+Also discovering other historic details of this city and the local way of life.
 Not to forget, you should try some of the simple local gastronomic specialties if you get hungry.
 At the end of the tour, you’ll be driven back to Lisbon.